blitzwolfz/MemeRoyale/README.md

-You can rename files as you see fit, just note that you will be responsible for changing all the equivalent references of the file's name you just changed.
+You can rename files as you see fit, just note that you will be responsible for changing all the equivalent references of the file's name.
+This may lead to code breakage.